ujjwaltyagi2000/manthan/README.md

 ## Conclusion

 _Manthan_ provides a unique data-driven perspective on Indian elections by leveraging both political and socio-economic data.
 The project aims to contribute to understanding the evolving political landscape of India and offer insights into how various factors shape election outcomes.

----

-Let me know if you'd like to add or modify any part!